dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 ## Related Literature

-Considering current literature, several studies provide theoretical models not only for the energy consumption of NB-IoT networks [@Andres-Maldonado2017], but also for their latency and delay bounds [@Feltrin2019], impact of coverage extensions [@Andres-Maldonado2018b], coverage performance [@Adhikary2016], battery lifetimes [@Yeoh2018d],[@Lauridsen2018], theoretically optimal configuration strategies [@Feltrin2018] and overall performance for particular verticals [@Soussi2018],[@Beyene2017b].
+Considering current literature in NB-IoT, several studies investigate mathematic models and theoretical analysis in terms of energy consumption[@Andres-Maldonado2017], latency [@Feltrin2019], impact of ECL classes [@Andres-Maldonado2018b], coverage performance [@Adhikary2016], battery lifetimes [@Yeoh2018d],[@Lauridsen2018], theoretically optimized configurations [@Feltrin2018] and general performance in particular applications [@Soussi2018],[@Beyene2017b].

-Only Martinez [@Martinez2019] focuses effort on the adopter and presents an operational and empirical analysis of the technology when it is deployed in a real network (such as Vodafone in the Metropolitan area of Barcelona).
+Only Martinez [@Martinez2019] focuses efforts on the application developer and presents an empirical evaluation of the technology when it is deployed on a single network (Vodafone in the Metropolitan area of Barcelona).
 Durand [@Thomas2018] compares different LPWANs empirically including NB-IoT.
-Despite the unquestionable value of the theoretical models (for example, to understand orders of magnitude or to guess the theoretical upper and lower bounds), an empirical approach provides real insights into the variability that a UE device experiences when deployed in real conditions.
-This work therefore complements Martinez and related works, and it further provides empirical measurements for UEs that are deployed using a real-world NB-IoT network always while taking the perspective of an application developer.
+Although theoretical models help to understand the inner workings of a technology with an attempt to predict the behavior, an empirical approach shows hands-on how a technology behaves in real conditions, and ultimately the variability in UE devices.
+Thus, this work complements Martinez and related works by investigating variability with respect to various LTE vendors and providing empirical measurements and estimates, always while taking the perspective of an adopter in the technology.

 Whilst this research is funded by MTN and being aware of internal documentation, this is an independent study which should aid any potential adopters of the technology.

 ## Internet of Things{#iot}

 The Internet of Things (IoT), as briefly outlined in \S\ref{terminology}, is an ecosystem of smart devices that connect to the internet/cloud in various ways.
-Although IoT's requirements (\S\ref{iot_requirements}) are loosely defined due to the large variety of use cases (\S\ref{usecases}), it is still important to see how well NB-IoT performs and facilitates these connections for IoT (discussion in \S\ref{discussion}).
+Although IoT's requirements (\S\ref{iot_requirements}) are loosely defined due to the large variety of use cases (\S\ref{usecases}), it is still important to see how well NB-IoT performs and facilitates these connections for IoT (discussion in \S\ref{conclusion}).
 This section looks at these requirements and other facets of IoT relevant to NB-IoT.

 Since IoT is advancing in popularity (\S\ref{iot_requirements}), stakeholders in NB-IoT can be rest assured that the technology will be useful for years to come.